Find me on social media:

 I graduated Purdue University with bachelor degrees and some graduate work in both English and anthropology.
 I grew up in the United States, where my parents introduced me at an early age to the great outdoors; we spent many family trips hiking, climbing mountains, horseback riding, canoeing, white-water rafting, and camping—which filled me with a deep respect for the wilderness.

-All photos are taken by me unless attributed otherwise in their caption.
+All photos are taken by me unless otherwise attributed.